-Of course, the requirement for presenting company awards on your website is that you’ve won some.
+Of course, the central requirement for presenting company awards on your website is that you’ve won some.
 If you have, there’s no reason why you shouldn’t place them on your site.

 People prefer doing business with people they know.
 Make the first step, and inform prospects about your company and its background.

-These PDF files should contain actionable, supportive, useful information. eBooks and downloadable guides will help you gather emails and generate leads.
+These PDF files should contain actionable, supportive, and useful information. eBooks and downloadable guides will help you gather emails and generate leads.

-When to Use eBooks and Downloadable Guides
+When to use eBooks and downloadable guides

 If you know that your prospects and customers are struggling to tackle specific topics, make it your job to help them.
 Compile an eBook, and offer it on your website for free.
 But ask interested visitors for their email addresses.
-That way, you’ll be able to reach out to them later and continue nurturing them.
+That way, you’ll be able to reach out to them later and continue nurturing these leads.

 Stacy Caprio, Founder of Accelerated Growth Marketing